torstenboettjer/sandbox/README.md

 devenv init
 ```

 Will create the following files in a given repository: `.envrc, devenv.nix, devenv.yaml, .gitignore`.
 The nix file contains the system software and platform components, required to build an applications.
+Because the configuration is declarative, the entire system configuration is replicated over git repositories, which allows match the lifecycle and the technical requirements of the application code or binaries.
+Instantiation is triggered through "actions", configurations are shared accross teams.

 ## Contribution
 We welcome contributions to this project!
 Here are some ways you can contribute: